Market Recap: June 30, 2026, The Day in Numbers

 GROUP BY et_time

-2.05 billion shares in the opening half hour, a 0.78 billion trough at 13:30, and the day's biggest bucket — 2.69 billion — in the closing half hour.
-How to read what sits underneath minute bars: the June 29 microstructure deep dive.
+ORDER BY et_time2.05 billion shares in the opening half hour, a 0.78 billion trough at 13:30, and the day's biggest bucket, 2.69 billion, into a quarter-end close, where the closing auction and its rebalancing flows print (the June 29 deep dive goes under the bars).

 The options tape